Tainted\\Coders

 }

 The DefaultPlugins adds the core plugins that allow your game to render on a window provided by your operating system.
-Unless you are trying to run in a headless mode, or have a good reason to, we always include this in our App definitions.
+Unless you are trying to run in a headless mode (without any graphics), or have a good reason to, we always include this in our App definitions.

 Plugins

-Bevy uses an architecture that lets you organize your game by splitting features into individual plugins and then adding them back to the main app.
+Bevy uses an architecture that lets you organize your game into individual features called plugins.

 fn main() {